 There are also several kid-friendly attractions scattered throughout the park, like the Pteranodon Flyers and Camp Jurassic in Jurassic Park.

-Experience Orlando and Disney World in an even more magical way by taking flight into the clouds at sunrise in a hot air balloon.
+One of the most magical activities in Orlando besides theme parks is taking flight into the clouds at sunrise in a hot air balloon.

-Your tour guide and pilot has everything covered, so relax and enjoy taking in the sights of Orlando’s attractions, beautiful orange groves and Florida’s wetland landscapes.
+Your tour guide and pilot has everything covered, so relax and enjoy taking in the sights of Orlando’s attractions, beautiful orange groves and the wetland landscapes of central Florida.

 16) Paddleboard/Kayak Around Wekiva Island